Variations on a Theme: Tacos 2.0

 224 Amory St., Boston, 617-522-6000; and other locations; chilacates.mx.

 When Joe Cassinelli opened the Painted Burro in Somerville seven years ago, “People came in looking for fajitas and carne asada,” he says.
 But in the years since, our collective craving for creative Mexican cuisine has expanded.
-His answer: Burro Bar, the restaurant’s more-adventurous kid sister in Brookline, also set to open in the South End this spring.
+His answer: Burro Bar, the restaurant’s more-adventurous kid sister in Brookline, also opening Wednesday, May 2, in the South End.
 Tacos range from the all-veg tricolor cauliflower to the beefy short-rib double-stack.

 Lolita Cocina & Tequila Bar